arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.01.16
+After a few mishearings (Pareto? frontal? prandial?), my friend Bogdan (with his Romanian accent) conveyed to me the existence of the Prandtl number.
+It's not very exciting.

 ### 01.31.16
 I was informed about "the most infamous rhyme" in Middle English, which appears in Chaucer's *The Canterbury Tales*.